Media and Communication

 The Bachelor of Arts with Honours is designed to turn students into investigative thinkers who are ready for a career in media and communication or further study.
 Applicants should have no less than a B average in Media and Communication at 300-level.
 The core honours course (COMS401 Media Research Project) teaches research, presentation and publication skills.
 Four honours courses also comprise the first year of a master's degree.

 UC's strongly vocational Postgraduate Diploma in Journalism is a central component to our department offerings and equips students with important journalistic skills needed in the media industry, be it a career in print, broadcast or online journalism.
 Students receive intensive training in media ethics and law, news gathering and writing, research and analysis, and multimedia reporting.

-MA and PhD students work closely with our internationally recognised academic faculty.
+MA and PhD students work closely with our internationally recognised academic staff.

 Media and Communication courses are an excellent preparation for a career in a communication industry or profession, from the news media to marketing or government communication.
 While many Media and Communication graduates enter careers directly related to their studies, some graduates tend to initially enter careers that seek university graduates of any discipline, but which offer ample opportunity to use their knowledge, skills and perspectives on communication in society.

 Many organisations place a high value on people who can develop relationships between media and the public as well as manage internal communications.
 These same skills are also valued by government departments and agencies, both in liaising with the public and in developing policy.